linrongbin16/fzfx.nvim/README.md

 ## Feature

-- Windows support: now you can enjoy modern fzf on Windows.
+- Windows support: you can enjoy modern fzf on Windows now.
-- Multiple ways to use one single command: search by visual select, cword, unrestrictly.
+- Multiple mode: search by visual select, cword and switch to unrestricted results (include hidden and git ignored files).
-- Improvements for lua: preview user commands and key mappings defined with lua function.
+- Lua support: preview lua defined commands and key mappings.
 - ...

 ## Requirement